postmanlabs/labs-docs/v6/postman_for_publishers/postman_templates/api_template_guidelines.md

 ### Why adhere to guidelines?

 Postman provides a way for you to share your collections with the community.
 These collections could be anything - a bunch of useful APIs or a way to automate a workflow.
 The idea is to allow you to share API documentation in different ways if you’re an author of a Postman collection.
 One way is to share the collection as a template.
 Community-contributed templates might teach someone how to use an API, automate a tedious task, or just use public APIs to do something fun.

+Postman templates make template consumption easy, ..............

 ### Template format guidelines

-To ensure your collections have a wider adoption, adhere to the following guidelines:
+To ensure your collections have a wider adoption, your collection documentation should adhere to the following guidelines:

 #### 1. Template name

-All template submissions must contain a name and description.
+Your template documentation must have an appropriate name.

    [![name and desc](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Templates1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Templates1.png)